Kansas City Confidential (1952)

 Kansas City Confidential gets a pretty bad rap, with some folks finding it dull and unbelievable, but it’s got more than enough going for it that it can hold its head up in any crime line-up of the time.

 Much of Kansas City Confidential isn’t set in Kansas City, but in Mexico.
-In fact it is all vaguely reminiscent of Key largo, insofar as it presents a coterie of hoods holed up in a remote fishing hotel.
+In fact it is all vaguely reminiscent of Key Largo, insofar as it presents a coterie of hoods holed up in a remote fishing hotel.

 Filming took place in June 1952, and it was partly shot on Santa Catalina Island, California, which stood in for Mexico.